-“Wayne Miyata’s glass shop and that whole mystique caught my imagination.
-When I was in elementary school, I used to daydream about being the sander for Bing Copeland and sanding noseriders shaped by Dan Bendixson.”
+“Wayne Miyata’s glass shop and that whole mystique caught my imagination,” he said. ” When I was in elementary school, I used to daydream about being the sander for Bing Copeland and sanding noseriders shaped by Dan Bendixson.”

-Hatzikian of Tyler Surfboards in El Segundo is our generation’s Dale Velzy.
-He is also Davenport’s mentor and boss.
+Tyler Hatzikian of Tyler Surfboards in El Segundo is the premier surfboard builder of our generation and Davenport’s mentor and boss.
 Davenport spends a lot of time sanding Tyler’s latest “advancing traditional design,” surfboards.

 Currently, Davenport’s catalog includes exclusively ‘60s inspired equipment, like The California Classic, 4065 and The Pig.
 Other model names like, El Cadejo, On the Rocks, and The Thing, separate Davenport from other shapers, who still heavily rely on names from the past.